Silvia Onorato - Personal website

 View My GitHub Profile

 I’m Silvia Onorato, Ph.D.
 Student at Leiden Observatory, working in the ENIGMA group led by Prof. Joseph F. Hennawi.
-I study high-redshift quasars (z>6.5), focusing on the analysis of optical and NIR spectra that are taken mainly with Keck/NIRES, Gemini/GNIRS, and VLT/X-Shooter spectrographs and then reduced with the open-source Python-based spectroscopic data reduction pipeline PypeIt.
-The goal of my Ph.D. project is to infer information both on the average hydrogen neutral fraction at the epoch of Reionization and on the growth of the first supermassive black holes.
-My current sample consists of 44 high-z (6.50<z<7.65) quasars fully reduced.
-For the first part of my project, I’m going to make them publicly available, create a composite spectrum that can be compared to others, including lower-z ones (Onorato et al. 2023a in prep), and analyze their proximity zone sizes (Onorato et al. 2023b in prep).
+I study high-redshift quasars (z>6.5), focusing on the analysis of optical and NIR spectra that are taken with several instruments (i.e., VLT/X-Shooter, Keck/NIRES, LRIS, DEIMOS, Gemini/GNIRS, GMOS, and LBT/MODS) and then reduced with the open-source Python-based spectroscopic data reduction pipeline PypeIt.
+The goal of my Ph.D. project is to infer information on the quasar lifetimes, on the average hydrogen neutral fraction at the epoch of Reionization, and on supermassive black hole growth.
+My sample consists of 45 quasars at 6.50<z<7.65 fully reduced and (soon) publicly available.
+For the first part of my project, I created a composite spectrum and compared it to others at both high- and low-z, proving that it does not change across cosmic time (Onorato et al. 2024, submitted to MNRAS).
+Currently, I am finalizing the analysis of their proximity zone sizes, expanding the sample size to lower-z with additional data to carry out a complete study of their evolution (Onorato et al. 2025a in prep).
+Soon I will also constrain the proximity zone probability distribution function by comparing real and mock data (Onorato et al. 2025b in prep).

 About myself